kawasaki006/socket-rpc/README.md

 The framework includes a minimal SPI mechanism `CustomLoader`:
 - Loads implementations from `META-INF/kawasaki-rpc/<interface-full-name>`
-- Lazily instantiates implementations with caching (double-checked locking via `Holder`)
+- Lazily instantiates implementations with caching
 - Used for pluggable components such as serializers

-See `CustomLoader` for the resource path convention and loading logic. :contentReference[oaicite:4]{index=4}

 ---

 ### 6) Serialization & Compression

-Pluggable serializers (examples in repo):
+Pluggable serializers:
 - Kryo (thread-local instance)
 - Hessian
 - Protostuff